Battle of Puketutu: Prelude

 Hulme disembarked his force at Onewhero Bay, near Kerikeri, on 3 May.
-It was composed of 320 soldiers of the 58th and 96th Regiments, 40 militia, plus 61 Royal Navy personnel from North Star and Hazard as well as 26 Royal Marines.
-The naval contingent, which included a battery of Congreve rockets with eight seamen commanded by Lieutenant Egerton, was led by Commander George Johnson, the acting captain of Hazard.
-The British were equipped with 1839 percussion smoothbore muskets, although some may have had older flintlock muskets.
-The muskets were able to have bayonets attached and each man carried around 120 rounds of ammunition.
-The sailors also had cutlasses.

 Led by Nene's scouts, the British marched across the countryside.
 Despite being lightly loaded, moving through the terrain proved to be quite difficult for the soldiers.
 Historian Ron Crosby speculates it may have been that Nene, used to easily traversing the bush with his warriors, overestimated how readily the British could march.
 Nene, out of respect for the missionaries' desire to not have soldiers on their property, also bypassed the mission station at Waimate which lay on the route of the march.
 Dense bush hindered their movements and the first night saw the soldiers, lacking tents, rained upon which wet their gunpowder.
 The next day they diverted to the Church Mission Society (CMS) station at Kerikeri in order to dry out their equipment.
 The march resumed on 6 May and by the end of the day they had reached Ōkaihau.

 The arrival of Hulme's force in the Bay of Islands had not gone unnoticed and Heke's scouts were tracking its progress from Onewhero Bay.
 Despite the events at Kororāreka, there was still a high regard for the fighting prowess of the British soldiers.
 Heke originally had around 700 warriors at his disposal but many, on hearing of the British presence, left, leaving around 200 men manning the pā.
 However, on 7 May, he was reinforced when Kawiti and 140 of his taua arrived at Puketutu.
 Kawiti opted to base his force outside the pā.
 Although Hulme and a number of his officers made a reconnaissance of Puketutu the same day, Kawiti's arrival at Puketutu went unnoticed.
 A local CMS missionary, Reverend Robert Burrows, met with Heke and implored him to surrender.
 Heke demurred, indicating that he would wait for the British to attack.
-Burrows did note the presence of Kawiti's forces but chose not to inform Hulme on the grounds of maintaining his neutrality.
+Burrows noted the presence of Kawiti's forces but chose not to inform Hulme on the grounds of maintaining his neutrality.